Shriinivas/blenderbezierutils/README.md

 #### Adjusting number of segments (Ellipse) or Sides (Polygon / Star)

-To adjust the segment count or sides use the mouse wheel or `+` or `-` keys on numpad.
+To adjust the segment count or sides use the `mouse wheel` or `Numpad +` and `Numpad -` keys.
 You may also directly type the value in the edit box on toolbar.

 #### Drawing from Center or from Corner

-You can start the drawing either from the corner (Bounding Box) or from the center by choosing appropriate option in the Drawing Mode drop-down.
+You can start the drawing either from the corner (Bounding Box) or from the center by choosing appropriate option in the **Drawing Mode** drop-down.

 #### Sweep (Available in Ellipse / Circle, Polygon and Star)